 Oil of oregano is best known in the farming world as a healthy, safe additive in chicken feed.
-Poultry and similar livestock have responded well to the addition, showing increased health and none of the side effects noted from use of prescription antibiotics.
+Poultry and similar livestock have responded well to the addition, showing increased health and none of the side effects noted from the use of prescription antibiotics.

-Oil of oregano works because it has natural anti-biotic, anti-oxidant, anti-septic, anti-parasitic, anti-microbial, anti-bacterial and anti-fungal properties.
+Oil of oregano works because it has natural anti-biotic, anti-oxidant, anti-septic, anti-parasitic, anti-microbial, anti-bacterial, and anti-fungal properties.

 How to Use Oil of Oregano to Treat Your Protection Dogs:

 – First, administer 2-3 drops, three times per day into a coconut carrier oil.

 – Next, add to food or a treat or apply topically.

 Silver has a centuries-long history of use not just as a precious metal for jewelry and ornamentation, but also as an immune system booster.
 In its colloidal form, silver has powerful anti-bacterial, anti-fungal, anti-parasitic and anti-viral properties.

 The word “colloidal” means that there are two parts: silver (or other substance) and some type of carrier liquid.
 In the case of colloidal silver, the silver itself is broken down into particles so small they are called sub-microscopic.